kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 15. 15-countthatword: Display the number of lines that contain the pattern "bin" in the file /etc/paswd

 * 16. 16-whatsnext: Display lines containing the pattern "root" and 3 lines after them  in the file /etc/passwd

+* 17. 17-hidethisword: Display all the lines in the file /etc/passwd that do not contain the pattern bin"